-2.10.2 Recognition and measurement
+2.11.2 Recognition and measurement

 Regular purchases and sales of financial assets are recognised on the trade-date - the date on which the Group commits to purchase or sell the asset.
 Investments are initially recognised at fair value plus transaction costs for all financial assets not carried at fair value through profit or loss.
-Financial assets carried at fair value through profit or loss are initially recognised at fair value, and transaction costs are expensed in the Income statement.
+Financial assets carried at fair value through profit or loss is initially recognised at fair value, and transaction costs are expensed in the Income statement.
 Financial assets are derecognised when the rights to receive cash flows from the investments have expired or have been transferred and the Group has transferred substantially all risks and rewards of ownership.
 Loans and receivables are carried at amortised cost using the effective interest method.
-Held to maturity investments are carried at amortised costs using the effective interest method, net of a provision for incurred impairment losses.